Showing posts with label Sports. Show all posts

 Aesthetics

 Sounds are also excellent but I do feel a little more ambient effects would have been nice during the times you're setting up a shot?
-Perhaps an extra floppy for a chirp from the birds, a little breeze or background crowd chatter?
+It would have been nice to hear a chirp from the birds, a little breeze, or background crowd chatter?

 This is superb how I can get a feel for how my shot might go with a little practice...